Talent Identification and Loyalty

 Without scientific testing and muscle biopsies, how are talent scouts able to assess future athlete ability?

 It has long been thought that things such as muscle fiber type distribution are genetically determined.
-This would make it hard to identifying potential at a young age because the athlete has not yet had time to develop.
+However, this would make it hard to identifying potential at a young age because the athlete has not yet had time to develop.

 But maybe the answer is a simple one.
 It may come down to what the child athlete is interested in and spends the most time on.